 Campaign Viability and Structural Limits

-Within its effective range (approximately 0–100 Karma), the game supports ongoing episodic play through a strong Job → Legwork → Run → Payday → Upkeep cycle, which accommodates variable attendance and mission-based structure.
-This cycle is a structural strength that compensates for the lack of campaign-level generators.
+The system supports character creation and advancement but lacks a mechanically defined endpoint.
+Within its effective range, the game supports ongoing episodic play through a strong Job → Legwork → Run → Payday → Upkeep cycle [AUDIT 7].

 Modularity and Pillar Balance